Joc Pederson Player Props: Giants vs. Athletics

 Joc Pederson At The Plate

-- Pederson is hitting .232 with eight doubles, two triples, 11 home runs and 37 walks.
+- Pederson is batting .229 with eight doubles, two triples, 11 home runs and 37 walks.

-- Pederson has picked up a hit in 43 of 73 games this season, with multiple hits five times.

-- He has scored in 43.8% of his games this season, with more than one run scored in 8.2%.
+- He has scored in 32 of 74 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.